2014 Design Team

 Team A’s project "Nanoscale Magnetite Mediated Arsenic Removal from Water," was to remove arsenic from water using nanotechnology.
 Arsenic contamination in surface water and ground water is a known global problem.
 Arsenic is a cancer causing substance that is from natural as well as manmade sources.
 The team of students used magnetite nanoparticles to capture the arsenic.
 The arsenic containing magnetite particles are then separated from the treated water using strong magnets.
 This simple arsenic treatment is very innovative and will be very effective in field applications.
 The magnetite particles are declared to be non-toxic by the FDA.
 The magnetite particles are inexpensive and commercially available.

 Team B demonstrating their award-winning design.
+The project was featured in Future Structure in May 2014.

 Team B’s project, A Versatile Solution for Off-Grid Drinking Water Treatment, proposes a solution to clean drinking water to those who do not have it.
 The worldwide lack of access to improved drinking water sources is a pressing problem.
 The World Health Organization estimates 780 million people go without clean drinking water every day.